nf-core/scrnaseq/docs/usage.md

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

+Whilst these default requirements will hopefully work for most people with most data, you may find that you want to customise the compute resources that the pipeline requests.
+You can do this by creating a custom config file.
+For example, to give the workflow process `star` 32GB of memory, you could use the following config:

 ```nextflow
 process {
   withName: star {